Infinite Banking

 What Is Infinite Banking?

-Infinite banking is a financial strategy that allows individuals to use a cash value life insurance policy to create a personal banking system.
+Infinite banking is a financial strategy that allows policyholders to use a cash value life insurance policy to create a personal banking system.
 The key mechanism involves overfunding the policy, which means paying more than the required premium to rapidly build the policy's cash value.
 The policyholder can then borrow against this cash value to fund personal expenses or investments while continuing to accumulate interest within the policy.

 This strategy offers financial flexibility and control since policy loans are not subject to traditional lending terms like credit checks or rigid repayment schedules.
-Additionally, due to the compound interest feature, the cash value in the policy continues to grow even with outstanding loans.
+Additionally, due to the compound interest feature, the cash value in the policy typically continues to grow even with outstanding loans.

-How the Infinite Banking Concept Works
+How Does Infinite Banking Work?

 Interest rates within the infinite banking system are another significant advantage.
 Unlike variable rates associated with traditional bank loans, infinite banking interest rates are typically lower and more stable, making borrowing against the policy's cash value economically advantageous.